VersionClimber/VersionClimber/README.rst

 Run command in *config.yaml*
 ****************************

-This is the script (usually) after run: in that `file <https://github.com/VersionClimber/VersionClimber/blob/master/example/tuto11/estimate_hog.py>`_.
+This is the script (usually) after run: in that `file  <https://github.com/VersionClimber/VersionClimber/blob/master/example/tuto_usecase1/test_function.py>`_

-In our example `python test_function.py`.
+This script (*test_function.py*) aims at estimating a classifier from the MNIST database of handwritten digits to recognise using scikit-learn hand-written digits.

 Invocation of VersionClimber